MicrosoftDocs/azure-docs/includes/guidance-compute-single-vm-windows.md

     The **Stop** button in the Azure portal also deallocates the VM.
 However, if you shut down through the OS while logged in, the VM is stopped but _not_ de-allocated, so you will still be charged.

 - **Deleting a VM.** If you delete a VM, the VHDs are not deleted.
 That means you can safely delete the VM without losing data.
 However, you will still be charged for storage.
-To delete the VHD delete the file from [blob storage][blob-storage].
+To delete the VHD, delete the file from [blob storage][blob-storage].

   To prevent accidental deletion, use a [resource lock][resource-lock] to lock the entire resource group or lock individual resources, such as the VM.